ryanklintworth/Translate-App/README.md

 https://infinite-savannah-23628.herokuapp.com/

-Infinite Savannah is an ecommerce website for premium longboards
+Infinite Savannah is an ecommerce website using the MERN stack for premium longboards